 Clinical trials are an important step in finding new and better ways of treating cancer.
-VOA is dedicated to advancing cancer care by leading and participating in many clinical trials that test the safety and efficiency of new or modified treatments in cancer patients.
-These trials are important because they help uncover new treatment options, and give many of our patients the opportunity to receive newly developed treatments or investigational drugs not yet available outside the study.
+Virginia Oncology Associates is dedicated to advancing cancer care by leading and participating in many clinical trials that test the safety and efficiency of new or modified treatments in cancer patients.
+These cancer clinical trials are important because they help uncover new cancer treatment options, and give many of our patients the opportunity to receive newly developed treatments or investigational drugs not yet available outside the study.

 Today, there are more cancer therapies in development than ever before.
 This dramatic increase means that for many patients, there is more hope for a favorable outcome in their battle with cancer.
 Our progressive oncologists and research team are proud to be a part of this effort, providing access to the latest therapies, right here in our community.

 Now we are on the threshold of a new paradigm for cancer research – that of individualized treatment based on genomic and molecular predictors of an individual patient’s response.
 Through our collaboration with the National Cancer Institute Cooperative Groups, US Oncology, Eastern Virginia Medical School, the Duke Oncology Network, and other major cancer centers, we are investigating ways to use molecular profiling to tailor treatment management.

 Targeted therapies are the direction of many major clinical trials.
 Such trials enable physicians to customize drug treatment for a particular cancer by focusing on a precise target at the molecular level of a patient’s tumor.
 The tumor is analyzed to determine how it grows and differs from other cancers in the same diagnosis.